fifa-ranking/fifa-ranking.github.io/README.md

 ### About Me:
 - Zakaria: 23YO
 - Made with ❤
-- You can contribute by accurately calculating the national team's points.
+- You can contribute by accurately calculating the national team's points and open issue